 In most experiments where a subject has to reach a target, either in monkeys (e.g. [48]) or humans [4,27,29,34,49], the target is displayed on a vertical screen and the subject performs a trajectory in the sagittal plane that the screen intercepts.
 Our experimental apparatus reproduces such a scene in the sagittal plane.

 Figure 10 shows the experimental apparatus for reaching.
 Cartesian coordinates (in meters) are expressed with respect to the position of the shoulder, taken as origin (x = 0; y = 0).
 The arm is shown together with the screen and the set of starting positions of the tested movements.
-In all experiments the target is located at the same place, but its size changes.
-The starting configuration is varied systematically over all movements so as to investigate the effect of the distance travelled through the movement.
+In all simulations, the target was located at the same place, but its size changed.
+The starting configuration was varied systematically over all movements so as to investigate the effect of the distance travelled during the movement.

-From a machine learning and control point of view, the state-space consists of the target articular position q , the current articular position q of the arm and its current articular speed q.
+From a machine learning and control point of view, the state-space consists of the target joint position q , the current joint position q of the arm and its current joint speed q.
 The state s = (q ; q; q) has a total of 6 dimensions.
-The initial state is defined by a position, null speed and the target position.
+The initial state is defined by a starting position, a null speed and the target position.
 The positions are bounded to represent the reachable space of a standard human arm, with q1 2 [ 0:6; 2:6] and q2 2 [ 0:2; 3:0], as shown in Fig. 10.
 The action-space consists of an activation signal for each muscle, which also makes a total of 6 dimensions.

-To define a reaching movement with the nops, a goal point is required.
-This goal point, shown as a star in Fig. 10, is located at (x = 0; y = 0:4), that is 1 mm behind the screen.
-This position is determined so that, when training the xcsf controller to reproduce the movements generated by the nops, training is performed beyond the screen so as to prevent the effect of discontinuities in the approximated control functions.
+To define a reaching movement with the NOPS, a goal point is required.
+This goal point, shown as a red star in Fig. 10, is located at (x = 0; y = 0:4), that is 1 mm behind the screen.
+This position is determined so that, when training the XCSF controller to reproduce the movements generated by the NOPS, training is performed beyond the screen so as to prevent the effect of discontinuities in the approximated control functions.

 When using CEPS, reaching the goal point is replaced by hitting the target on the screen.
 The target is defined as an interval of varying length around (x = 0; y = 0:399).
-The movement is stopped once the line y = 0:4 has been crossed, and the intersect between the trajectory and this line is computed to determine whether the target was hit.
+The movement is stopped once the line y = 0:4 has been crossed.
+The intersect between the trajectory and this line is computed to determine whether the target was hit.
 The reward for immediately hitting the target without taking the incurred costs into account is set to 40.

-In order to train xcsf, we generate trajectories with the nops from the initial positions shown in Fig. 10 to the goal point.
+In order to train XCSF, we generated trajectories with the NOPS from each initial position shown in Fig. 10 to the goal point.
 The starting points have been organized into five groups of different distances with respect to the goal point (d = 10cm, 12cm, 14cm, 16cm and 18cm respectively).
 There are 40 initial positions per distance, thus a total of 200 initial positions.
-We measure the dispersion over 100 movements towards this target, as well as the average movement time and average movement cost.
-We run 200 steps of ceps on the xcsf controller for each target.
-For all the obtained controllers, we measure again the dispersion over 100 movements, the average movement time and average movement cost.
-Finally, for all these targets, we record the velocity profile under different noise conditions.
+We measure the dispersion over 100 movements towards this target, as well as the average movement times and average movement costs.
+We ran 200 steps of CEPS on the XCSF controller for each target.
+For all the obtained controllers, we measured again the dispersion over 100 movements, the average movement time and average movement cost.
+Finally, for all these targets, we recorded the velocity profile under different noise conditions.

 Legends